jlubi333/jpl-blog/_posts/2016-07-07-tower-of-hanoi.md

 This strengthens our initial, unproved conjecture that \\(M(n) = 2^n - 1.\\) But
 can we prove it? <span>(Once again, you know the answer.)</span>{: .mutter}

-We will use the technique of [mathematical induction](mathematical-induction) to prove this.
+We will use the technique of [mathematical induction][mathematical-induction] to prove this.
 First, we will prove that our formula works for our "base case" of
 \\(n = 0\\):